gaiagreentech/ggt-smartcontract/README.md

 # Returns nothing but success response.

 # 3. Take all files from /files and generate ./metadata/metadata.json from them.
 Also add the weight of 390 kg
-npm run generate-metadata -- --path "./files" --weight 390
+npm run generate-metadata -- --path "./files" --weight 390 --gtd

 # >  File uploaded to IPFS with hash: /ipfs/QmT5t5X2AeFrDNasyKhH5oSr6sP1uio5ePtKnyPat6gzSs
 # >  File uploaded to IPFS with hash: /ipfs/QmP3thQv1xzB597dvtHSZCVHXaFncDZjMG7abjGYWL94Kc